Guidelines

 Challenges

-Measuring variables through human validation can be challenging.
-Ensuring that the operationalization of a desired construct and the method of measuring it are appropriate requires a good understanding of the studied concept and construct validity in general, and a systematic design approach for the measurement instruments.
+Measurement through human validation can be challenging.
+Ensuring that the operationalization of a desired construct and the method of measuring it are appropriate requires a good understanding of the studied concept and construct validity in general, and a systematic design approach for the measurement instruments [12].

-Human judgment is often very subjective and may lead to large variability between different subjects due to differences in expertise, interpretation, and biases among evaluators.
-Controlling for this subjectivity will require additional rigor when conducting the statistical analysis of the study results.
+Human judgment is often very subjective and may lead to large variability between different subjects due to differences in expertise, interpretation, and biases among evaluators [13].
+Controlling for this subjectivity will require additional rigor when analyzing the study results.

 Recruiting participants as human validators will always incur additional resources compared to machine-generated measures.
 Researchers must weigh the cost and time investment incurred by the recruitment process against the potential benefits for the validity of their study results.